Pennsylvania Route 512: Route description

 PA 512 begins at an interchange with the US 22 freeway in Hanover Township in Northampton County, which is in the Lehigh Valley, heading north on four-lane divided Bath Pike.
-South of this interchange, Bath Pike continues as State Route 3011, an unsigned quadrant route, towards the city of Bethlehem, where it becomes Center Street.
+South of this interchange, Bath Pike continues as State Route 3011, an unsigned quadrant route, towards Bethlehem, where it becomes Center Street.

 From the US 22 interchange, the route runs north through commercial areas with some residential development, becoming an undivided road.
 The road heads into East Allen Township and narrows to two lanes, continuing through agricultural areas with some homes as Beth-Bath Pike.
-PA 512 crosses the Monocacy Creek and Norfolk Southern's Cement Secondary, passing through the community of Clyde.
+PA 512 crosses the Monocacy Creek and Norfolk Southern's Cement Secondary, passing through Clyde.
 Farther north, the route runs through commercial areas to the east of a cement plant before it enters the borough of Bath upon crossing the Norfolk Southern railroad tracks again.

-At this point, the road becomes South Walnut Street and passes businesses before it becomes lined with homes.
-PA 512 intersects Main Street in the commercial center of Bath and becomes North Walnut Street, soon reaching a junction with PA 248, which provides access to PA 329 and PA 987 a short distance to the west.
+The road then becomes South Walnut Street and passes businesses before it becomes lined with homes.
+PA 512 intersects Main Street in Bath and becomes North Walnut Street, soon reaching a junction with PA 248, which provides access to PA 329 and PA 987 to the west.
 The route continues through residential areas with some businesses in the northern part of the borough as a three-lane road with two northbound lanes and one southbound lane.

 PA 512 leaves Bath and becomes Moorestown Drive, briefly passing through East Allen Township before it continues into Moore Township.
-The road narrows to two lanes and runs through a mix of farms, woods, and residences, passing to the east of a golf course and serving the community of Chapman Quarries.
-The route curves northeast and continues through rural areas with some residential subdivisions before it reaches an intersection with PA 946 in the community of Moorestown.
+The road narrows to two lanes and runs through a mix of farms, woods, and residences, passing to the east of a golf course and serving Chapman Quarries.
+The route curves northeast and continues through rural areas with some residential subdivisions before it reaches an intersection with PA 946 in Moorestown.
 PA 512 continues through rural areas with homes and crosses into Bushkill Township, where the name changes to Moorestown Road.
-The road continues northeast through a mix of farmland and woodland with a few homes, crossing Bushkill Creek and passing through the community of Clearfield.
+The road continues northeast through a mix of farmland and woodland with a few homes, crossing Bushkill Creek and passing through Clearfield.
 Farther northeast, the route enters Plainfield Township and passes through commercial areas before it reaches an interchange with the PA 33 freeway, where the route is briefly a four-lane divided highway.

 Past this interchange, PA 512 narrows to two lanes and intersects Sullivan Trail, at which point it turns north and enters the borough of Wind Gap.
 The route becomes South Broadway, a three-lane road with a center left-turn lane that passes businesses.
 Farther north, the road narrows to two lanes and passes homes along with a few businesses, becoming North Broadway at the Center Street intersection.
 A block later, PA 512 turns east onto Park Avenue for a block before it heads northeast along North Lehigh Avenue, passing residences.